LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-methods.rst

 .. only:: html

-   This section provides a walk-through of building an example method to show how LCAPI features are used.
+   This section provides a walkthrough of building an example method to show how LCAPI features are used.
 This code can be found in the "SampleMethod" folder in the LCAPI examples, which can be :download:`downloaded here
    <../_downloads/lcapi_examples.zip>`.

 .. only:: latex

-   This section provides a walk-through of building an example method to show how LCAPI features are used.
+   This section provides a walkthrough of building an example method to show how LCAPI features are used.
 This code can be found in the "SampleMethod" folder in the LCAPI examples, which can be `downloaded here
    <http://lassoguide.com/_downloads/lcapi_examples.zip>`_.

 The method will simply display its parameters, and it will look like the example